Xilinx/mlir-aie/AIEDialect.md

 operation ::= `AIE.objectFifo.registerProcess` attr-dict `<` $port `>` `(` $fifo `:` type($fifo) `,` $acquirePatternTensor `:` type($acquirePatternTensor) `,` $releasePatternTensor `:` type($releasePatternTensor) `,` $callee `,` $length`)`
 ```

-The "aie.registerProcess" operation allows the user to register a function to an objectFifo along with its
+The `aie.registerProcess` operation allows the user to register a function to an objectFifo along with its
 acquire and release patterns.
 These patterns will be used to generate a sequence of acquires and releases
 on the objectFifo elements.
 This generated sequence is often in the form of a for loop, however, in the case
 of cyclo-static patterns only the repetition of same number accesses and releases will generate a for loop.